rcrowther/vala-mode2/README.rst

 Spaces vs. tabs
 ---------------
 On the argument of the ages, Vala is a generous language.
-Code parses, whitespace is whitespace, and there are no guidelines, though source is tabbed.
+Code parses, because whitespace is whitespace, and there are no guidelines, though source is tabbed.

 vala-mode2 can work with either spaces or tabs.
 A first install of EMACS is likely using tabs.
 To get spaces only (or reverse modifications) put,::